 A knowledge base should be flexible and constantly evolving.
 This means that you shouldn't worry too much about perfecting it straight away.

 Tip #1 - Structure long articles with a knowledge base table of contents

 Knowledge base articles can often get quite long, divided up by multiple subheadings.
 If this applies to you, I'd recommend installing Table of Contents Plus.

 You can see a knowledge base table of contents in the screenshot above.
-The 'In this article' widget was created automatically and lists the headings from the article.
-It's a great way for customers to quickly find the section that will answer their question.
+The 'In this article widget was created automatically and lists the headings from the article.
+It's a great way for customers to quickly find the section that will answer their questions.

 Tip #2 - Add a widget promoting your product

 Most people aim their knowledge base at their existing customers.
 This can lead to missed opportunities to attract new customers.